tyson-nw/Neosys/database/sources/SRD/SRD.md

 When you roll a 12 on the attack roll and the roll would hit you deal maximum damage.
 If the roll would not hit, you deal normal damage.

 ### Critical Failure
-When you roll a 1 on a defense you take maximum damage from the attack.
+When you roll a 1 on a defense and the roll does not exceed the [[#Target Number]] you take maximum damage from the attack.

 ### Damage Resistance
-If you have resistance you take half damage.
+If you have resistance you take half damage, rounded down, before applying your [[#Soak]].

 ### Massive Damage
 If a creature takes more than half of their total [[#HP]] in a single attack they need to make a [[#Body]] roll against the total damage taken.
 Otherwise they drop to 0 [[#HP]] and begin [[#Dying]].